telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 ## Option 2: Install Kendo UI Professional Bower Package

-The Kendo UI Professional Bower Package is hosted as a private GitHub repository.
+The Kendo UI Professional Bower Package is hosted as a private Git repository.
 To access it, you need an active subscription for Kendo UI or DevCraft.
 Bower will prompt for your username and password during the installation and update processes:

 ```sh